A model of the cubic connectedness locus: The model

-Set $\lam^r_{P_i}=\lam_i$, and assume that $\lam_i\to \lam$ for a regular lamination $\lam$.
-Then $\lam'\subset \lam$ by Theorem \ref{t:alli}.
-By Lemma \ref{l:periodense}, there are \emph{infinitely} many periodic laps of $\lam'$; since $\lam'\subset \lam$, it is easy to see (using Lemma \ref{l:limleaf}) that any such lap is a lap of $\lam$.
-Denote by $B_P$ the family of vertices of laps of $\lam^r_P$ associated with parabolic points.
-Choose a periodic lap $G$ of $\lam'$ so that no vertex of $G$ belongs to $B_P$ (this is always possible as $B_P$ is \emph{finite}).
-By Lemma \ref{l:limleaf}, the set $G$ is a lap of $\lam_i$ for sufficiently large $i$.
-By Lemma \ref{l:gland} by our assumptions, $G$ is associated with a repelling periodic point, say, $y_i$ of $P_i$.
+If $\lam^{rep}_{P_i}\to \lam$ for a non-central lamination $\lam$, then $\lam'\subset \lam$ by Theorem \ref{t:alli}.
+By Lemma \ref{l:periodense}, there are \emph{infinitely} many periodic gap-leaves of $\lam'$; since $\lam'\subset \lam$, it follows from Lemma \ref{l:limleaf} that any such gap-leaf is a gap-leaf of $\lam$.
+Let $B_P$ be the set of vertices of gap-leaves of $\lam^{rep}_P$ associated with parabolic points.
+Choose a periodic gap-leaf $G$ of $\lam'$ so that no vertex of $G$ belongs to $B_P$ (this is always possible as $B_P$ is \emph{finite}).
+By Lemma \ref{l:limleaf}, the set $G$ is a gap-leaf of $\lam_i$ for sufficiently large $i$.
+By Theorem \ref{t:kiwi1} and by our assumptions, $G$ is associated with a repelling periodic point, say, $y_i$ of $P_i$.

-It is easy to see that then $G$ is a lap of $\lam^r_P$, too.
-Indeed, $P$-rays corresponding to the vertices of $G$ land at repelling points by the choice of $G$.
-By the above, $P_i$-rays with the same arguments all land at $y_i$.
-If the $P$-rays mentioned above do not land at the same point, then by continuity (Lemma \ref{l:rep}) neither do the corresponding $P_i$-rays, a contradiction.
-So, $G$ is a lap of $\lam^r_P$, too.
-Denote by $y$ the repelling periodic point of $P$ associated with $G$.
-By the choice of $G$, no critical point of $P$ ever maps to $y$, hence, by Lemma \ref{l:rep}, all pullbacks of $G$ in $\lam^r_P$ eventually become laps of $\lam_{i}$, and, therefore, of $\lam'$.
-By the properties of regular chiefs listed in Lemma \ref{l:periodense}, it follows that $\lam'\subset \lam^r_P$.
-This contradicts the assumption that $\A_P=\A_0$ and completes the proof. \end{proof}
+Evidently, $G$ is a gap-leaf of $\lam^{rep}_P$, too.
+Indeed, $P$-external rays corresponding to the vertices of $G$ land at repelling points by the choice of $G$.
+By the above, $P_i$-external rays with the same arguments all land at $y_i$.
+If the $P$-external rays mentioned above do not land at the same point, then by continuity (Lemma \ref{l:rep}) neither do the corresponding $P_i$-external rays, a contradiction.
+So, $G$ is a gap-leaf of $\lam^{rep}_P$, too.
+Let $y$ be the repelling periodic point of $P$ associated with $G$.
+By the choice of $G$, no critical point of $P$ ever maps to $y$, hence, by Lemma \ref{l:rep}, all pullbacks of $G$ in $\lam^{rep}_P$ eventually become gap-leaves of $\lam_{i}$, and, therefore, of $\lam'$.
+By the properties of non-central minimal laminations listed in Lemma \ref{l:periodense}, it follows that $\lam'\subset \lam^{rep}_P$.
+This contradicts the assumption that $\F_P=\F_0$ and completes the proof. \end{proof}